Why Dating Apps Fail

 One company — Match Group — owns dozens of dating apps and websites, including Tinder, Hinge, OkCupid, Plenty of Fish, Match.com, BLK, Chispa, Meetic, and OurTime.
 Different names.
 Different branding.
 Same parent company.
 Same profile-first approach.

 When a user gets frustrated with one app and switches to another, there's a good chance they're switching to another Match Group product.
 The appearance of competition masks a concentrated market.
+When the same company owns the app you left and the app you switched to, frustration doesn't cost them a customer.
+It just moves one around.

 Source: Match Group corporate site